-Vitamin B12 is important for supporting healthy brain and nervous system function, boosting energy, and even helping to regulate the number of red blood cells in your bloodstream.
+Vitamin B12 is important for supporting healthy brain and nervous system function, supporting energy, and even helping to support the number of red blood cells in your bloodstream.
 Many people are deficient in this crucial vitamin, especially when approaching old age or on a plant-based diet, so algae can be very beneficial to help supplement the necessary intake of B12.

 What Are the Most Common Types of Algae?

 Despite the thousands of species of algae, a few types are most well-known to humans, as they provide many great health benefits.
 Some have even been used by humans for centuries.
 The following are the five most common, most nutritious types of algae.